Green Consulting Services: How to Naturally Manage Your Pond

 - Submersed diffused aeration systems provide oxygen and increase circulation of the lake or pond water.
 This solution helps to provide dissolved oxygen to the entire water column and also keeps the water mixed to avoid stratification, and a layer of low dissolved oxygen, from forming.

-- Floating fountains provide oxygen and circulation from the top of the waterbody, as well as decrease mosquito habitat, accumulation of bottom sediments and help reduce excessive algal growth.
-Floating fountains are a great option for lakes and ponds that serve as a focal point for the community as they provide both ecological and aesthetic benefits.
+- Floating fountains provide oxygen and circulation from the top of the waterbody, as well as decrease mosquito habitat.
+Floating fountains are a great option for lakes and ponds that serve as focal points for the property as they provide both ecological and aesthetic benefits.

-- Waterbodies suffering from the presence of particular algal species may benefit from the introduction of nanobubble aeration.
-Nanobubble aerators directly saturate the water with up to 79,000x more oxygen than traditional pond aeration systems and can remain in the water column for 2-3 months.
+- Waterbodies suffering from the presence of particular algal species may benefit from the introduction of nanobubbles.
+Nanobubble technology directly saturates the water with up to 79,000x more oxygen than traditional pond aeration systems and can remain in the water column for 2-3 months.
 Additionally, nanobubbles help create water quality conditions that mitigate the presence of nutrients and toxins.
+It’s important to note that nanobubbles are not aeration, however, it does help boost dissolved oxygen levels.

 Pond nutrients can be both essential and detrimental to a waterbody.
 Due to the rise of urban development and pollution, excess nutrients can enter a waterbody through stormwater runoff.
 Over time, this can stimulate algae growth and increase your lake or pond’s rate of aging, a process called eutrophication.